 Taking NSAIDs (Nonsteroidal anti-inflammatory drug) in a month prior to chickenpox is associated with a five times higher risk of complications.
 Paracetamol is associated with a 50% increase in the risk of complications.

 1) Taking ibuprofen in a month prior to varicella is associated with a three times higher risk of skin superinfections.

-2) ibuprofen is associated with an increased risk of necrotizing fasciitis 11.5 times.
+2) Ibuprofen is associated with an 11.5 times increase in the risk of necrotizing fasciitis.

-I recently graduated from the medical faculty, and for 6 years of training, despite repeated meetings with chickenpox, I have never heard that anti-inflammatory drugs complicate the course of chickenpox.
-Therefore, I did not take it seriously article in the Daily Mail, cautioning against use ibuprofen during chickenpox.
+I recently graduated from a medical school and in the 6 years of studying, despite repeated encounters with varicella, I have never heard that anti-inflammatory drugs complicate the course of chickenpox.
+So I did not take the Daily Mail article, warning against the use of ibuprofen during chickenpox, seriously.

-However, I found that the Ministry of Health and other medical associations really recommend not using anti-inflammatory drugs It's strange that no one has warned me about this during my entire training course, of course, information is available if you look for it, but since ibuprofen is such a common medicine, it is desirable that this information be enlightened wider.
+It is strange that no one warned me about it during the whole period of my studies.
+Of course, the information is available, if you go looking for it, but since ibuprofen is such a common medicine, it would be beneficial to have this information covered more widely.